 Carter has joined Meridian’s Career Planning Center as a Career Development Specialist, where he will coordinate and assist with recruiting efforts across the Meridian district.
 Carter brings 13 years of experience working with students as the former youth pastor at Stillwater’s First United Methodist Church.
 He has always wanted to work with young adults and sees his role at Meridian as a new opportunity to give students the skills and hope they need to plan for their future.
 Carter will spend the majority of his time at Tech in classrooms across campus and in the Meridian district working with students on career development activities that include preparing for college, creating resumes or practicing for interviews.
 He will also serve as a liaison between Meridian and state colleges to oversee post-secondary student enrollment.

 Autry is returning to Meridian as the Adult Basic Education instructor/coordinator.
 In this role, she will teach and oversee Meridian’s GED and HiSET prep courses at the Stillwater campus and off-site locations.
-She worked at Meridian during the late 80s and early 90s as a Home Business Services instructor before taking a job with what is now Pearson VUE, the software company that is used in Meridian’s Educational Enhancement Center and in the school’s career training programs when students test for their industry certifications.
+She worked at Meridian during the late 80s and early 90s as a Home Business Services instructor before taking a job at Computer Curriculum Corporation which was purchased Pearson, the software company that is used in Meridian’s Educational Enhancement Center and in the school’s career training programs when students test for their industry certifications.
 Autry’s passion is empowering students with the skills they need for their dream job, and she is looking forward to working with students to help them prepare for their high school equivalency exams.

 “We are fortunate to have this talented group of individuals join Meridian,” said Meridian Superintendent/CEO Doug Major.
 “We pride ourselves in having the best of each industry in our classrooms to teach the next generation of employees.
 The latest additions to our staff are no exception.
 They each bring years of expertise into the classroom and their position at Meridian.”

 You must be logged in to post a comment.